wvteijlingen/conversationalist/README.md

 TBD: Explain undoing of user responses and rewinding.

+### The dialogue stack

+Internally a bot uses a stack of dialogues.
+The dialogue on top of the stack is called the "active dialogue".
+If a user response is received by the bot, it is redirected to the active dialogue for handling.
+If a dialogue segues to another dialogue, that new dialogue is pushed to the top of the stack and will handle subsequent user input.
+Once a dialogue indicates that it has finished, it is popped from the stack and the dialogue below it will become the active dialogue again.

 ### Message flow

-When the user sends input to a chat bot, it is handled in the following way:
+When the user sends input to a chat bot, it is handled as follows:

 1. The user sends input to the bot.
 2. The bot invokes each `before` middleware with the input, giving the middleware a change to inspect it and perform any desired side effect.
-3. The bot sends the user input to the currently active dialogue.
+3. The bot sends the user input to the active dialogue.
-4. The dialogue receives input as `DialogueInput`, acts on it, and emits `DialogueOutput` as as reponse.
+4. The dialogue receives input as `DialogueInput` and emits `DialogueOutput` as as reponse.
-5. The output is passed back to the bot.
+5. The output is received to the bot.
 6. The bot invokes each `after` middleware with the output, giving the middleware a change to inspect it and perform any desired side effect.
 7. The bot transforms the output to a series of chat messages and adds those to the message log.
 It also emits certain events to let the developer know that the message log has changed.